angelo-j/POKE-TCG-Binder-App/README.md

 - **User Authentication**: Required for creating binders and managing cards.
 - **Binders**: Users can create, name, and manage their personal card collections.
 - **Trading System**: Users can sell or swap cards between binders.
-- **Pricing System**: Card prices are fetched from the Pokémon TCG API, defaulting to `0.00` if unavailable.
+- **Pricing System**: Card prices are fetched from the Pokémon TCG API.
-- **Admin Features**: Admins can delete any user or binder.
+- **Admin Features**: Admins can delete any user or binder, as well as access any of the other normal user functions.

 ## Database Schema
 ### Tables: